Ubi caritas

-In the second typical edition (1975) of the current Roman Missal, the antiphonal response was altered to read "Ubi caritas est vera, Deus ibi est," after certain very early manuscripts.
+In the second typical edition (1975) of the current Roman Missal, pups the antiphonal response was altered to read "Ubi caritas est vera, Deus ibi est," after certain very early manuscripts.
 This translates as: "Where true charity is, God is there."

 Contemporary versions

 In 1960, a translation, "Where Charity and Love Prevail", was copyrighted, set to the hymn tune CHRISTIAN LOVE in common metre; Dom Paul Benoit, OSB adapted this tune from the chant tune for Veni redemptor gentium.
 The Taizé chant by Jacques Berthier (1978) uses only the words of the refrain, with verses taken from I Corinthians 13:2-8.
 Maurice Duruflé's choral setting makes use of the Gregorian melody, using only the words of the refrain and the first stanza.
 Paul Halley combined phrases of the original chant melody sung in Latin with other songs in the track "Ubi caritas" on his 1991 album Angel on a Stone Wall.

 More recent versions of the hymn for choir have been composed by David Conte, Stephen DeCesare, Ola Gjeilo and Paul Mealor.
-Mealor's setting, entitled "Ubi Caritas et Amor," was included in the ceremony at the 2011 Wedding of Prince William and Catherine Middleton.
+Mealor's setting was included in the ceremony at the 2011 Wedding of Prince William and Catherine Middleton.